The Trilemma of Truth in Large Language Models: Datasets

-We also sample the \(\langle\)drug, incorrect disease\(\rangle\) pairs.
-We ensure that the \say{incorrect disease} did not share any words with the diseases in the correct list.
+\paragraph{Statement Structure.} For each \(\langle\)drug, correct disease\(\rangle\) pair, we create statements of the form: \begin{quote} \texttt{[drug]} is (not) indicated for the treatment of \texttt{[disease/condition]}. \end{quote} We also sample the \(\langle\)drug, incorrect disease\(\rangle\) pairs.
+We ensure that the \enquote{incorrect disease} did not share any words with the diseases in the correct list.

 \textbf{Synthetic Entities}.
-To generate synthetic drug names and disease names, we use the approach described in Sec.~\ref{sec:sup_data_unknowns} (with \(n\)-gram length of 3).
+To generate synthetic drug names and disease names, we use the approach described in~\Cref{sec:sup_data_unknowns} (with \(n\)-gram length of 3).
 We generate \(500\) synthetic drug names.
-We validate these synthetic names in two stages: \begin{enumerate} \item We pass each generated name through \texttt{SciScapy} model and remove the ones marked as \texttt{CHEMICAL}.
-We keep \(315\) name after this first stage. \item We use Google Search to validate that each drug name does not exist via the prompt \say{medicine [drug name].} If the search result returned a drug with \(1\)-\(2\) character difference, we remove it from the dataset.
+We validate these synthetic names in two stages: \begin{enumerate}[itemsep=1pt,topsep=2pt] \item We pass each generated name through \texttt{SciScapy} model and remove the ones marked as \texttt{CHEMICAL}.
+We keep \(315\) names after this first stage. \item We use Google Search to validate that each drug name does not exist via the prompt \enquote{medicine [drug name].} If the search result returned a drug with \(1\)-\(2\) character difference, we remove it from the dataset.
 We keep \(243\) names after this second stage. \end{enumerate}

 We generate \(200\) disease names and check whether they exist in our list of diseases.
 We keep \(181\) names after this first stage.
-Next, we use Google Search with the prompt \say{disease [disease/condition name].} We keep \(131\) disease names after this second stage.
-Finally, we randomly match synthetic drug names to synthetic disease names to generate \textit{neither}-type statements.
+Next, we use Google Search with the prompt \enquote{disease [disease/condition name].} We keep \(131\) disease names after this second stage.
+Finally, we randomly match synthetic drug names to synthetic disease names to generate \textit{neither} statements.